sysr-q/flask-nsa/README.md

 =========
 ![](nsa-eagle.png)

 Let the NSA protect the freedom of the users of your Flask app.
 Feel like ~~destroying all freedom online~~ fighting terror?
 I sure do!
+Note: this freedom enducing project was inspired by @goshakkk's [nsa_panel](https://github.com/goshakkk/nsa_panel) for Ruby on Rails.

 Example
 =======